 Don’t Miss: Keurig K50 vs K55: Pros & Cons and Verdict

 That makes things worse since we won’t be able to record clips if we don’t subscribe to a paid plan.
-Since a lot of security cameras offer free cloud storages with an option of upgrading to a paid one, there’s no reason for us to pay for it.
+Since a lot of security cameras offer free cloud storage with an option of upgrading to a paid one, there’s no reason for us to pay for it.

-If the cloud storage does become a paid thing, for most users, it’ll become meaningless to integrate security cameras with SmartThings.
+If the cloud storage does become a paid thing, for most users it’ll become meaningless to integrate security cameras with SmartThings.

 Besides everything we’ve mentioned, SmartThings works with IFTTT.
 While this might cause small delays in triggers, it’s still enjoyable to have the integration.

-What I’d like mention is that ST doesn’t connect with Nest.
+What I’d like to mention is that ST doesn’t connect with Nest.
 But don’t worry, there’s a solution.
 SmartThings is well-known for its stable API that allows us to write device handlers.

 While such integrations are harder to complete, it’s still possible to do it if you’re willing to add some scripts.
-If you don’t know how to do it, make sure to visit SmartThings’ community forum.
+If you don’t know how to do it, be sure to visit SmartThings’ community forum.
 There are valuable guides written there that might come in handy.

 The newest addition to the smart hub is the Amazon Alexa integration.
 We tested the integration, and it went smoothly.
 The voice-enabled commands are a nice perk, and it’s cool that SmartThings supports it.